How to Safely Disconnect a Gas Stove: A Step-by-Step Guide

 Step 1: Turn Off the Gas Supply

-The first and most critical step is to shut off the gas supply to prevent any gas leaks or accidents.
-Locate the gas valve, which is typically behind the stove or in a cabinet next to the stove.
-Turn the valve clockwise to close it.
-This action stops the flow of gas to the stove, ensuring that when you disconnect the stove, there is no risk of gas escaping.
+The foremost and most crucial action is to shut off the gas supply to avert any potential leaks or accidents.
+Typically, the gas valve is located behind the stove or within an adjacent cabinet.
+To close it, turn the valve clockwise.
+This vital step halts the gas flow to the stove, ensuring that no gas escapes during the disconnection process.

 Step 2: Unplug the Electrical Connections